ansible-collections/ibm_zos_core/docs/source/roles/gather_diagnostics.rst

 gather_diagnostics_output_dir
-  Directory where diagnostic report files will be created.
+  Directory where diagnostic report files are created.
 In AAP, defaults to the artifacts directory.
-In standalone mode, defaults to the control node's home directory.
+In standalone mode, defaults to the home directory of the control node.

   | **required**: False